-Equals is a set of math jigsaw puzzles on the computer.
+Equals Math is a set of math jigsaw puzzles on the computer (it works in Windows 95/98/NT/2000/XP).
 Most of the puzzles are in the form of math tables (such as multiplication table) so it reinforces the student's understanding of the underlying structure.

 The puzzle idea is very simple, yet powerful.
-Seeing the places that are still missing a piece makes you feel you just have to finish it!
-And, being in the math tables form helps students understand it all better than just, say, disconnected flashcard practice.
+Seeing the places where a piece is still missing makes you feel you just have to finish it!
+And, being in the form of math tables helps students understand it better than just, say, random flashcard practice.